 Soho is a popular nightlife spot for Londoners.
 It features a number of jazz bars, restaurants, and theaters.
 It is also close to Leicester Square.
 During the day, Soho still carries some of its charms.
 Find quaint bakeries and taste some of London’s sweet confectioneries.
 Around here you can also find music shops and a lot of cafes.
-Soho is also known to be London’s LGBTQ hub, with numerous lesbian and gay clubs scattered all over.
+Soho is also London’s LGBTQ hub, with numerous lesbian and gay clubs scattered all over.

 Take in London from Hampstead Heath

-This is among the largest parks in London, a trip there should be in your list of best things to do in London.
+This is among the largest parks in London; a trip there should be on your list of the best things to do in London.
 It is set on a massive 790 acres atop one of London’s highest points.
 Here you can enjoy the magnificent views of the city.
 The park contains a number of large ponds, grassy fields, and wooded areas.
 If you have an affinity for nature, visit Hampstead Heath to see a number of wildlife animals.
 Visit the Kenwood House to find a collection of art pieces from past and present artists.